EdgeCaseBerg/Tecchris/README.md

 So my code swaps the functions from being named things like `getDirection1` to be named `getRotation0Degrees` and the enumeration has `ZERO` instead of `1` so it's a bit more descriptive.

+### Ghost Piece

+Displaying where the piece will land is a useful feature that some tetris versions allow a user to do.
+This is basically implemented by having a piece copy of the current position of the current piece and figure out where a collision beneath it will take place.
+This ones logic feels a bit dirty and I'm not a fan of the O(N) behavior in respect to the number of static blocks this has, because we could make it take much less time by changing the play area into a grid representation rather than a list of objects.

+Either way, this feature can be enabled or disabled with the G key and is enabled by default.